 (listening to our conscience)

 I awoke this morning at 3:30am to a particularly raucous dawn chorus.
 At the very moment of waking, I was conscious that, just momentarily, I wasn’t breathing; one of those moments when maybe you stop breathing for an instant’s contemplation in a dream.
 As soon as I regained consciousness, the first line came to me.
 Simultaneously, the bio of a fellow Twitter follower, rgogos, also prompted me.
 In this she says that she is “Fond of… the kind of silence that makes you strain to hear the earth breathing”.
-So I give full acknowledgement to Roberta, whose Daily Grapevine is evidence of her creative energy, for at least part of the inspiration for this poem.
+So I give full acknowledgement to Roberta for the opening lines of this poem.
+Her Daily Grapevine is evidence of her creative energy, for at least part of the inspiration for this poem.